smart-data-models/dataModel.IssueTracking/services/doc/spec_JA.md

       x-ngsi:
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     effectiveSince:
-      description: 'The date on which the service type was created.
-This date might be different than the entity creation date'
+      description: The date on which the service type was created.
+This date might be different than the entity creation date
       format: date-time
       type: string
       x-ngsi:
         model: http://schema.org/DateTime
         type: Property
     group:
-      description: 'A category to group this service type within.
-This provides a way to group several service request types under one category such as sanitation'
+      description: A category to group this service type within.
+This provides a way to group several service request types under one category such as sanitation
       type: string
       x-ngsi:
         type: Property
     id:
-      anyOf: &open311_servicetype_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     jurisdiction_id:
-      description: 'The unique ID of the legal entity of the service (i.e. city).'
+      description: The unique ID of the legal entity of the service (i.e. city)
       type: string
       x-ngsi:
         type: Property
     keywords:
-      description: 'A comma separated list of tags or keywords to help users identify the request type.
-This can provide synonyms of the service_name and group.'
+      description: A comma separated list of tags or keywords to help users identify the request type.
+This can provide synonyms of the service_name and group
       type: string
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
-Geojson reference to the item.
-Point'
+        - description: Geojson reference to the item.
+Point
           properties:
             bbox:
               items: